Key figures (Sep 2011 - Sep 2019)

-IMI PROTECT project and Eu2P foster collaboration in postgraduate training and exchange of trainees between pharmacovigilance and pharmacoepidemiology centres.
-PROTECT also provides pharmacoepidemiological research findings and new methodology inputs for Eu2P teaching materials and programmes.
+IMI PROTECT project and Eu2P fostered collaboration in postgraduate training and exchange of trainees between pharmacovigilance and pharmacoepidemiology centres.
+PROTECT has also provided pharmacoepidemiological research findings and new methodology inputs for Eu2P teaching materials and programmes.

 Eu2P training programme has been awarded a PharmaTrain Centre Recognition following a quality assessment of its Master Education and Training programme by The PharmaTrain Federation.

-IMI EMTRAIN's On-course®, the European portal of biomedical postgraduate education and training resources is indexing Eu2P courses and providing a Eu2P course filter in its Advanced Search feature.
+IMI EMTRAIN's On-course®, the European portal of biomedical postgraduate education and training resources has indexed Eu2P courses and provides a Eu2P course filter in its Advanced Search feature.

-IMI SafeSciMET is collaborating with Eu2P to adapt course modules into blended learning format on the Eu2P eLearning platform under the collaborative framework of the imi-train project.
+IMI SafeSciMET has collaborated with Eu2P to adapt course modules into a blended learning format on the Eu2P eLearning platform under the collaborative framework of the imi-train project.

-IMI European platform for education and training in the medical, biomedical and pharmaceutical sciences, imi-train, is promoting Eu2P academic postgraduate programmes as well as CPD training in pharmacovigilance and pharmacoepidemiology.
+IMI European platform for education and training in the medical, biomedical and pharmaceutical sciences, imi-train, promotes Eu2P academic postgraduate programmes as well as CPD training in pharmacovigilance and pharmacoepidemiology.

 Publications & media highlights